Energy Icon - illustration of a light bulb and flame

 Business sizeAnnual usageUnit price per kWhDaily standing charge

-Note: Prices correct as of February 2024.
+Note: Prices are correct as of May 2024.
 Rates and bill size may vary according to your meter type and business location.
 The prices you’re quoted may be different from the averages shown.
-The figures shown are the average unit rates and standing charges quoted by Bionic per business size from February 1 to February 7, 2024.
-Rates do not include any Energy Bills Discount Scheme discount.
+The figures shown are the average unit rates and standing charges quoted by Bionic per business size from May 1 to May 7, 2024.

 If your business is spending more than others of the same size, don't worry - just think of it as an indication that you might be able to make significant savings by simply switching.